praveen0767/ARIV/README.md

 Measurement
 ```

-**Action success is not recovery.**
-Recovery revenue is counted only after provider-confirmed payment and attribution.
+**Action success is not recovery.** Revenue is counted only after provider-confirmed payment and recovery attribution.

 ---